neeshy/mpvc/README.md

 Make sure mpv is started with the following option:
 `
-$ mpv --input-ipc-server=/tmp/mpvsocket
+$ mpv --input-ipc-server=/tmp/mpvsocket --idle
 `

 At the moment mpvipc does not launch mpv instances, so the instances have to be launched beforehand.
 I'm not sure yet where to go with this project so this might change in the future.

-## MPV-YOUTUBE
+## mpv-youtube

 mpvipc can be used with mpv-youtube.
 In order to use mpvipc with mpsyt you have to set the following option in mpsyt:

 `
-mpvipc playlist add --mode=append-play https://youtu.be/%i#%f
+set download_command mpvipc playlist add --mode=append-play https://youtu.be/%i#%f
 `

 ## BUGS / IDEAS